 Anyone with an Android phone relies on Google Services a lot.
 It’s not different with NotEnoughTech and over the last couple of months, the Google Calendar had been integrated with my daily schedule.
-We all know that calendars are great for keeping a schedule or time-based reminders, but Google user had to rely on the 3rd party to manage the project based schedules.
+We all know that calendars are great for keeping a schedule or time-based reminders, but Google user had to rely on the 3rd party to manage the project-based schedules.
 It looks like Google is finally addressing this with Google Calendar Keep and Tasks

 Google Calendar, Keep and Tasks

-ther Google Keep or Tasks really made it to the mainstream.
+Neither Google Keep or Tasks really made it to the mainstream.
 I use Keep a fair bit, but lack of integration with other Google products make it hard to use services in a productive manner

-Introduced several years ago, and refined over the years was the Google’s attempt to capture your notes lists and reminders.
+Introduced several years ago, and refined over the years was Google’s attempt to capture your notes lists and reminders.
 The service has no API, which is a big drawback, as other Google services come with at least a basic API to work with.
-Despite multiple calls to get the API for the Keep notes, Google still protects the access to this service.
+Despite multiple calls to get the API for the Keep notes, Google still protects access to this service.

 Tasks are relatively new.
 The service borrows the “list” functionality from Google Keep and builds upon it.
 Until now, Tasks has not been integrated into other Google services properly, so it’s nice to see, that the Tasks are finally somehow connected to other services.